Loading...

 Supervision Requirements

-Alarm agents must work under a licensed alarm business; contractors must hold valid ROC license
+Alarm agents must be employed by and linked to an active certified alarm business (controlling person required); contractors must hold valid ROC license

 Licensed fire alarm technicians are qualified to install, inspect, test, maintain, and repair fire alarm systems in accordance with NFPA 72.
 System types include conventional, addressable, analog addressable, voice evacuation, mass notification, and emergency communications systems.
 Technicians work in commercial buildings, residential complexes, hospitals, schools, industrial facilities, government buildings, and high-rise structures.
 All work must comply with applicable state and local fire codes, and systems must be inspected and tested per NFPA 72 schedules.